deflect-ca/deflect/README.md

 **Client Origins:** One or more web servers that host website platforms.
 They are protected from direct access to the outside world by having incoming connections proxied through one or more edges.
 All requests to your website(s) will come from these edges.

-# Request Life-Cycle
+# Request Lifecycle

-The diagram below highlights the request life-cycle inside a fully-deployed Deflect DDoS mitigation infrastructure.
+The diagram below highlights the request lifecycle inside a fully deployed Deflect DDoS mitigation infrastructure.

 ![](docs/request.png)